Mickuye/super_store_-using-sql-and-excel-/docs/README.md

 ## Observation
 An analysis of the key performance indicators reveals that the dataset shows total sales worth **$2,292,669**, yielding a profit of **$286,397** from the sale of **37,873** units, with discounts amounting to **1,561**.
 The average sales per order stands at **$458**, indicating a typical revenue per transaction.
 These metrics offer a clear snapshot of the business’s overall performance, shedding light on trends in revenue generation, profitability, and sales volume across various regions.

+## 🔹 Customer & Segment Analysis
+Business Question: This analysis aims to identify which customer segment generates the highest sales and profit, determine the top 10 customers by sales, and assess the average order value across different segments.

+##  SQL solutions
+-